Ash200042123/Team_Arcanians-ResuMate/README.md

 7) Database Schema\
 8)Dataflow Diagram

-The Prototype contains the Prototype of the application which is developed in Figma.
-Prototype link: https://www.figma.com/file/a8xIguyeXCAU4Bm8MbkAxW/Untitled?node-id=0-1
+The Prototype contains the Prototype of the application which is developed in Figma./ Prototype link: https://www.figma.com/file/a8xIguyeXCAU4Bm8MbkAxW/Untitled?node-id=0-1